Homomorphic encryption and some black box attacks: Application of Theorem to homomorphic encryption

-Two procedures described in Theorems \ref{homomorphic-SL3} and \ref{homomorphic-PSL2} below are reformulations of principal results of papers \cite{BY2017B} and \cite{BY2017} in a homomorphic encryption setup.
-In our discussion, they demonstrate the depth of structural analysis involved and suggest that a similarly deep but revealing structural theory can be developed for other algebraic structures if they are sufficiently rich for use in homomorphic encryption.
+The procedures described in Theorem \ref{homomorphic-SL2} below are reformulations of the principal results of our Theorem \ref{theorem:proxies} in a homomorphic encryption setup.
+They demonstrate the depth of structural analysis involved and suggest that a similarly deep but revealing structural theory can be developed for other algebraic structures if they are sufficiently rich (`rich' here can mean, for example, `bi-interpretable with a finite field').
 Also, it is worth noting that the procedures do not use any assumptions about the encryption homomorphism $E$, the analysis is purely algebraic.

-\begin{theorem} Assume that Alice and Bob run a homomorphic encryption protocol based on the special linear group $A = \sl_3(\bF_q)$ \emph{(}that is, the group of $3\times 3$ matrices over $\bF_q$ with determinant $1$\emph{)}, $q$ odd, with Bob doing computations with cryptoelements using a black box $\XX$.
+\begin{theorem} Assume that Alice and Bob run a homomorphic encryption protocol over the group $A = \sl_2(\bF_q)$, $q$ odd, with Bob doing computations with cryptoelements using a black box $\XX\encr A$.
 Assume that Bob knows $A$, including the representation of the field $\bF_q$ used by Alice.
+Then, by Theorem \emph{\ref{theorem:proxies}}, Bob can construct a structural proxy $\sl_2(\KK)$ for $\XX$.
+Moreover: \bi \item[{\rm (a)}] If, in addition, Bob has two way bijective morphisms between a black box field $\KK$ and an explicitly given field $\bF_q$ \emph{(}see Corollary \emph{\ref{cor:bbfields})}, he gets two way bijective morphisms $\XX \longleftrightarrow \sl_2(\bF_q)$.